 If you lost a limb because a doctor failed to diagnose septic arthritis, you may have the right to sue for compensation.
 Septic arthritis is generally caused by an infection of the knee that is not caught in time.

-Attorney Fred Pritzker Successfully Represents Man in Medical Malpractice Claim Involving Failure to Diagnose and Treat Septic Arthritis
+Attorneys at Pritzker Hageman Successfully Represents Man in Medical Malpractice Claim Involving Failure to Diagnose and Treat Septic Arthritis

 What is Septic Arthritis?

 Septic arthritis, also known as reactive arthritis, bacterial arthritis and a number of other names, involves an infection in the body’s joint spaces.
 The infection can be caused by a number of microorganisms including bacteria (most often staphylococcus aureus).
 The knee joint is the most common location for this infection.

 These organisms enter the joint in a number of ways including through or as a consequence of surgical incisions.
 Approximately 20,000 cases occur in the United States each year.

 The three most significant signs of this are sudden, sharp pain (days following surgery or some other injury to the effected joint), joint swelling and a temperature spike in excess of 38.5º C (101º F).